How to Train Your Inspiration Part 2 – Creative Writing

 The challenge is to work with your writer-mind and keep your editor-mind at bay until it’s needed.

-Steven Pressfield covers that idea extensively in his “War of Art”, but talks in his term of “Resistance”.
 Dorothea Brande in her “Becoming a Writer” (see book, course) also took up similar ideas to Smith, calling the parts conscious and unconscious.
 Reviews of her work said that she was way ahead of later developments in right-brain/left-brain function.
-But that takes us into brain-science instead of creative writing.
+But that takes us into “brain-science” instead of creative writing.

 The only useful “scientific” material I’ve found in this area was from José Silva who found that creative thinking occurred when a person was producing alpha wavelengths.
 His last work showed that when a person producing delta wavelengths, the person was most creative (other than during sleep, which are theta wavelenths.)
 Edison used to take as many as 14 naps a day to get his inspiration.
 He would do this with steel balls held in one hand above a metal pan on the floor.
 When he relaxed so much that the balls fell into the pan, he would wake up and then start applying whatever he had in his mind to the problem at hand.
 Essentially, he would relax into delta wavelengths and then keep himself from going completely asleep (theta).